GrinonBarrett/Taksidos/Core Rules/Creatures/Chasmosaurine.md

 -----

-**Thagomizer Precision**: Presuming it is not prone, if a kentrosaurus strikes a foe with its Thagomizer attack, it may use its reaction to inflict an additional piercing attack against the foe.

-**Spiked Defense**: If a melee attack is made against the kentrosaurus within 1 yard of the kentrosaurus, it may use its reaction to inflict a piercing attack against that creature.
-If foe's attack was a critical failure, it gains advantage on its attack.
-Additionally, a creature of equal or greater size which attempts to brawl or trample the kentrosaurus is subject to a piercing attack.
+**Frill SHield**: The chasmosaurine gets a +1 bonus to attack made against it from its front direction.
+If an attack would qualify to damage armor against the chasmosaurine, it instead accrues the Broken Frill wound.

+**Goring Charge**: If the chasmosaurine has performed a movement which would cause contact with a foe, it may use its reaction to inflict a piercing unarmed attack against that foe.
+This attack gains a bonus equal to the number of yards it has moved in a straight line since it last performed an action.
+If the attack is successful, it may then choose to slam or shove the foe as as though it brawled.
+If the attack qualified to damage armor or was a critical hit, a Gore attack is also inflicted against the foe (no bonus from movement).
+If the chasmosaurine had remaining movement allowed from its mode of movement and the attack was successful, it may complete its move (trampling or brawling as appropriate).